 Things did calm down though, near the bottom.
 Both the wind, and strangely, the cars.

 Now that there were randomly no cars, and the wind had stopped, it was sort of magical.
 Standing below the deep jagged hill sides, looking straight ahead to the light shining down beyond Winnats Pass.

 The final stretch of the Winnats Pass circular walk

 Near the bottom, to the left you should see a small cave up the hill.
 My map told me this is called suicide Cave.
 I haven’t looked much more into it.
 I’m not sure that I want to.

 You can also a see a small trail going up the side of the hill.
-I stood there for a moment considering it, however, I didn’t know what was up there and was a little scared, after my Parkhouse Hill experience (I will write about that at some point).
+I stood there for a moment considering it, however, I didn’t know what was up there and was a little scared since my Parkhouse Hill experience (I have explained more about this on my Chrome Hill walk guide).
 So I stayed walking alongside the road.

 Just past the car park, there is a trail gate and sign to the left.
 Walk along here, on a dirt and grass trail, then through the next little gate.
 Now you just keep going, and the trail will lead you to the path leading up to the Treak Cliff Cavern.

 Once on the path leading to the Treak Cliff Cavern, to get back to your car, turn right in the path and you will reach the road you will be parked on (if you started the walk from here).

 Pin it for later: Winnats Pass Walk – Circular route guide

 To find out about other things to do and see in the area, you can check out the Visit Peak District website.